Japanese encephalitis (JE) is a viral infection of the brain spread by the bite of a particular type of mosquito.

 It might surprise you to find out that Indonesia is actually made up of more than 17,000 islands, of which 8,000 are inhabited with over 300 languages spoken across them all.

-Thailand is seen by many Australians as a dream holiday destination, with the country attracting some of the highest number of Australian tourists each year – over 380,000 Australian’s holidayed in
+Thailand is seen by many Australians as a dream holiday destination, with the country attracting some of the highest number of Australian tourists each year – approximately 377, 000 Australian’s ho

 Japanese encephalitis (JE) is spread to humans by the bite of an infected mosquito.
 The disease cannot be spread from person to person.